davidjbradshaw/eslint-config-adjunct/README.md

 ### Markdown

-When linting code snippets in Markdown files, a few rules to relating to globals and unused vars are disabled.
+When linting code snippets in Markdown files, a few rules relating to globals and unused vars are disabled.

 ### Switch-Case

-Enforces a blank line between case blocks.
+Adds thes `fallthrough: 'never'` option to the the `newlint-between-switch-case` rule.

 ```js
 // Good